ScrippsDC/neglectedBridges/README.md

 * https://infobridge.fhwa.dot.gov/Data/BridgeDetail/23700180
 * https://infobridge.fhwa.dot.gov/Data/BridgeDetail/23703351

-The dataset to create the Flourish graphic is at: `data/manual/flourish_map.csv`
+The dataset to create the Flourish graphic is at: `data/manual/flourish_map.csv`.

+### Bar Chart
+The follow-up piece has an additional graphic showing the increase in bridges needing repair over the past decade.
+The script `etl_analysis/2_bridge_condition_counts.py` tabulates the condition of bridges in the NBI from 2016-2023, with the output saved at `data/processed/etl_2_bridge_condition_counts.csv`.

+We checked the counts from 2016-2022 with the numbers published by the [Bureau of Transportation Statistics](https://www.bts.gov/content/condition-us-highway-bridges), and found that they were the same.
+As a result, the final graphic uses 2014-2022 numbers from the Bureau of Transportation Statistics and 2023 numbers from `data/processed/etl_2_bridge_condition_counts.csv`.

 ## Other data elements